davidptsmith/davidptsmith/README.md

 I have an architecturally trained background and experience in software development and data science, with a focus on leveraging innovation to solve complex industry problem.

-I love what I do and I am always happy to chat -
+I love what I do and I am always happy to chat.

-feel free to reach out on [LinkedIn](https://www.linkedin.com/in/david-pt-smith/)
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/david-pt-smith/)